Harry Styles Album Tour Is Bad News For One Direction, But Can He Challenge Ed Sheeran?

 Can Harry Styles Tour And Album Challenge Ed Sheeran?

 As reported by the Telegraph, Styles has announced a 30-date world tour which begins at San Francisco’s Masonic Center on September 19.
-Harry’s tour runs through until November 8, and only takes in four UK shows.
+Harry’s tour runs through November 8 and only takes in four U.K. shows.
 It’s interesting to see that Styles tour is almost exclusively in small venues.
-The Masonic Center capacity is just over 3,000, the venues in Glasgow, Manchester and London are of a similar size, though the London venue can be expanded to 5,000 for standing only shows.
+The Masonic Center capacity is just over 3,000, the venues in Glasgow, Manchester, and London are of a similar size, though the London venue can be expanded to 5,000 for standing only shows.

-Harry recently told his pal Nick Grimshaw in interview that he had shared his music with Ed Sheeran.
-According to MTV Sheeran was impressed.
-Of course, Sheeran is arguably the world’s biggest pop star, and his album Divide has dominated the charts since it was released 10-weeks ago.
-Sheeran has been pushed off the top of the UK album chart by rock band Kasabian, but you have to expect that Styles will grab the No 1 spot next week.
+Harry recently told his pal Nick Grimshaw in an interview that he had shared his music with Ed Sheeran.
+According to MTV, Sheeran was impressed.
+Of course, Sheeran is arguably the world’s biggest pop star, and his album Divide has dominated the charts since it was released 10 weeks ago.
+Sheeran has been pushed off the top of the U.K. album chart by rock band Kasabian, but you have to expect that Styles will grab the No. 1 spot next week.
 Does that mean that Harry Styles could assume Ed Sheeran’s crown as the king of the pop music world?

-Given that Sheeran played to over 250,000 at his sell-out Wembley shows, and headlines this year’s Glastonbury festival, it is fair to say that Styles is nowhere near that level at present.
-It is a long way from 3,000 capacity theaters to Glastonbury’s pyramid stage.
+Given that Sheeran played to over 250,000 at his sell-out Wembley shows and headlines this year’s Glastonbury festival, it is fair to say that Styles is nowhere near that level at present.
+It is a long way from 3,000-capacity theaters to Glastonbury’s pyramid stage.
 The problem that Styles is facing, is that everyone wants to compare him to someone else.
-Harry has been lauded as the new David Bowie, the new Mick Jagger and the new Ed Sheeran.
+Harry has been lauded as the new David Bowie, the new Mick Jagger, and the new Ed Sheeran.
 The reality is that Harry just wants to be the new Harry Styles.

 The BBC says that Styles’ album “is a mixed bag – good, odd, awkward, clever and heavily indebted to 1970s soft rock,” and they question whether the songs are good enough to stick around for more than a few weeks.
 They say that Harry’s album “strains to establish Harry Styles as a credible musician, [but] taken as a whole, it just about works, often in spite of itself.”

 The critics are clear that Styles is not ready to challenge Ed Sheeran, at least not yet.
 However, no one should question Harry’s commitment to making “music for grown-ups,” and the commitment of One Direction fans should never be underestimated.
-With his debut release Harry Styles has taken the first steps in his solo career, and whilst Ed Sheeran has nothing to fear right now, don’t bet against Styles making a genuine challenge in the longer term.
+With his debut release, Harry Styles has taken the first steps in his solo career, and whilst Ed Sheeran has nothing to fear right now, don’t bet against Styles making a genuine challenge in the longer term.

-[Featured image by Dennis Van Tine/STAR MAX/IPx/AP]
+[Featured Image by Dennis Van Tine/STAR MAX/IPx/AP]